helske/seqHMM/README.md

 ### Fitting hidden Markov models

 When fitting Hidden Markov models (HMMs), initial values for model parameters are first given to the `build_hmm` function.
 After that, the model is fitted with the `fit_hmm` function.
 The fitting function provides three estimation steps: 1) EM algorithm, 2) global optimization, and 3) local optimization.
-By default, all steps are performed.
+By default, only steps 1 and 3 are performed.
 The results from a former step are used as starting values in a latter.

-By default the `fit_hmm` function uses the multilevel single-linkage method (MLSL) with the LDS modification for global optimization.
-The MLSL method draws random starting points and performs a local optimization (LBFGS by default) from each.
-In order to reduce the computation time spent on non-global optima, the convergence tolerance of the local optimizer is set relatively large.
-At step 3, a local optimization (again LBFGS by default) is run with a lower tolerance to find the optimum with high precision.
+In order to reduce the risk of being trapped in a poor local maximum, a large number of initial values should be tested.
+If global step is chosen, by default the `fit_hmm` function uses the multilevel single-linkage method (MLSL) with the LDS modification.
+The MLSL draws multiple random starting values and performs local optimization (L-BFGS by default) from each starting point.
+The LDS modification uses low-discrepancy sequences instead of random numbers as starting points and should improve convergence rate.

+In order to reduce computation time spent on non-global optima, the convergence tolerance of the local optimizer is set relatively large.
+At step 3, a local optimization (again L-BFGS by default) is run with a lower tolerance to find the optimum with high precision.

-There are some theoretical guarantees that the MLSL method used as the default optimizer in step 2 shoud ﬁnd all local optima in a ﬁnite number of local optimizations.
+There are some theoretical guarantees that the MLSL method shoud ﬁnd all local optima in a ﬁnite number of local optimizations.
 Of course, it might not always succeed in a reasonable time.
 The EM algorithm can help in finding good boundaries for the search, especially with good starting values, but in some cases it can mislead.
 A good strategy is to try a couple of different fitting options with different combinations of the methods: e.g. all steps, only global and local steps, and a few evaluations of EM followed by global and local optimization.

-By default, the estimation time is limited to 60 seconds in steps 2 and 3, so it is advisable to change the default settings for the final analysis.
+It is also possible to run EM algorithm with multiple random starting values.
+This is done by setting the value \texttt{restarts} in the \texttt{control_em} argument.
+Although not done by default, this method seems to perform very well as EM algorithm is relatively fast compared to direct numerical estimation.

 ```
 # Initial values for emission matrices